bscheue/config/README.md

-Links to all of the files used in my vimrc
+some of my config stuffs